Targeted Pain Relief - No Pills, No GI Side Effects

 How It Works

-Topical vs. Oral: Why Delivery Method Matters for TMJ
+Topical vs. Oral Jaw Pain Treatment: Why Delivery Method Matters

-The masseter muscle is superficial — it sits directly under the skin with minimal tissue between surface and source.
+The masseter muscle is superficial - it sits directly under the skin with minimal tissue between surface and source.
 Topical NSAIDs penetrate through the skin and concentrate at the inflamed joint and muscle.
-A study (PubMed 15871609) found topical diclofenac matched oral diclofenac for TMJ pain with zero systemic side effects.
+A study (PubMed 15871609) found topical diclofenac matched oral diclofenac for TMJ pain with minimal systemic absorption.
 Systemic absorption is 5-17x lower than oral NSAIDs.

 Topical Delivery